SevenShepherd/SevenShepherd.github.io/_posts/2024-06-03-worthless-religion.markdown

 > “If you claim to be religious but don’t control your tongue, you are fooling yourself, and your religion is worthless.” ― James 1:26

 Some of them will have acquired wealth and mislead you with the false prosperity gospel (Mt 8:20; Heb 13:5; 1Tim 6:9-10), but they do not realize that they are wretched, pitiful, poor, blind, and naked (Rev 3:15-17 NET).
 [They make God want to vomit.](https://sevenshepherd.github.io/lukewarm/)

+>  Thus the last will be first and the first last. &mdash; Matthew 20:16 LEB

 <script>
     var refTagger = {